Ghost Story (1981 film)

-Ghost Story is a 1981 American supernatural horror film directed by John Irvin and starring Fred Astaire, Melvyn Douglas, Douglas Fairbanks Jr., John Houseman, Craig Wasson, and Alice Krige.
-Based on the 1979 novel of the same name by Peter Straub, it follows a group of elderly businessmen in New England who gather to recount their involvement in a woman's death decades prior when one of them suspects her ghost has been haunting him.
+Ghost Story is a 1981 American supernatural horror film directed by John Irvin from a screenplay by Lawrence D. Cohen, based on Peter Straub's 1979 novel.
+It stars Fred Astaire, Melvyn Douglas, Douglas Fairbanks Jr., John Houseman, Craig Wasson, and Alice Krige.
+The film follows a group of elderly businessmen in New England who gather to recount their involvement in a woman's death decades prior when one of them suspects her ghost has been haunting him.

-Ghost Story was the final film for Astaire and Fairbanks, the final completed film for Douglas and the first film to feature Michael O'Neill.
-The film was shot in Woodstock, Vermont; Saratoga Springs, New York; and at Stetson University in DeLand, Florida.
-Ghost Story was released in the United States on December 18, 1981.
+This was the final feature film for Astaire, final film for Fairbanks, the final completed film for Douglas and the first film to feature Michael O'Neill.
+Ghost Story was shot in Woodstock, Vermont; Saratoga Springs, New York; and at Stetson University in DeLand, Florida.

+The film was released in the United States by Universal Pictures on December 18, 1981.
+It received mixed-to-negative reviews from critics, but was a commercial success, and has since developed a moderate cult following.

 Plot

-During the frigid winter of 1979, in the small New England town of Milburn, four elderly friends—businessman Ricky Hawthorne, lawyer Sears James, physician John Jaffrey, and Mayor Edward Charles Wanderley—form the Chowder Society, an informal men's club who get together each week to share tales of horror.
-Edward's son David, living in New York City, falls to his death from his apartment window after seeing a girl he's been sleeping with suddenly turn into a living corpse.
+During the frigid winter of 1979, in the small New England town of Milburn, four elderly friends—businessman Ricky Hawthorne, lawyer Sears James, physician John Jaffrey, and Mayor Edward Charles Wanderley—form the Chowder Society, an informal men's club who get together weekly to share tales of horror.
+Edward's son David, living in New York City, falls to his death from his apartment window after seeing a girl he's been sleeping with turn into a living corpse.
 His other son, Don, comes home at Edward's request.
-Sometime after David's funeral, Edward sees him walking through town during a snowstorm and follows him to a bridge, where he disappears.
-Calling out to his dead son, Edward suddenly sees a female apparition and he falls to his death.
+After David's funeral, Edward sees him walking through town during a snowstorm and follows him to a bridge, where he disappears.
+Calling out to his dead son, Edward sees a female apparition and he falls to his death.
 Two escaped patients from a mental asylum, Gregory and Fenny Bate, have taken up residence in the old Eva Galli house, now in ruins.

 Doubting his father committed suicide, Don approaches the remaining three friends and tells them a "ghost" story to gain membership into the Chowder Society.
-In a flashback, Don tells the story of how he, a college professor in Florida, began an affair with a mysterious secretary named Alma, soon becoming engaged.
-Alma insisted she wanted to marry Don in his home town of Milburn but he was reluctant.
-Don soon began to suspect that something was wrong with Alma, especially when he touched her one night and realized she was as cold as a corpse.
-Don eventually broke things off with a furious Alma, who disappeared from his life.
+In a flashback, Don tells the story of how he, a college professor in Florida, began an affair with a mysterious secretary named Alma.
+Alma wanted to marry Don in his home town of Milburn but he was reluctant.
+Don suspected something was wrong with Alma when he touched her one night and realized she was as cold as a corpse.
+Don broke things off with a furious Alma, who disappeared.
 He fell into a depression, costing him his reputation and his job.
-A month later, Don called David and learned to his horror that he had become engaged to Alma.
-He desperately tried to warn David but his brother scoffed at the warning.
+A month later, Don called David and learned to his horror that David was now engaged to marry Alma.
+David's brother scoffed at his warnings.
 Don then shows the three elders an old photograph he's found among his father's possessions, showing a young woman who looks identical to Alma.
 John, realizing what has happened, pleads with his friends to tell the truth but is rebuffed.